White bean hummus with basil oil drizzle! This low-fat hummus is bursting with fresh flavor, perfect as a dip or spread on sandwiches.

 White Bean Hummus:

 - 2 tablespoons tahini

 - 1 (14.5 ounce) can cannellini beans, drained and rinsed

 - salt/pepper to taste

-- Place the basil and the olive oil in a food processor or blender and puree until basil is finely minced and oil is a vibrant green color.
+- Make the oil: Place the basil and the olive oil in a food processor or blender and puree until basil is finely minced and oil is a vibrant green color.
 Set aside.

 - Rinse and wipe out the food processor or blender.

-- Add the ingredients for the hummus along with a pinch of salt and pepper to the base of the food processor and blender and puree until creamy and smooth.
+- Add the ingredients for the hummus along with a pinch of salt and pepper to the base of the food processor or blender and puree until creamy and smooth.